-Join us on Thursday, June 17 for a talk and Q&A with James Finch, assistant curator of 19th century British art at Tate Britain, exploring how J.M.W Turner broke with convention to paint his changing times.
+Hear James Finch, assistant curator of 19th century British art at Tate Britain, exploring how J.M.W Turner broke with convention to paint his changing times.
+This event was broadcast on Thursday, June 17, 2021.

 We’ve missed our Times+ sell-out private view events, so here is your chance to enjoy online the type of curator talk which would usually feature at the beginning of our gallery events.